Just when you think you’ve seen enough chocolate for one weekend, a plate full of egg shaped bickies are still the perfect afternoon tea!

 - piping bags, piping tip, egg shaped cookie cutter, new toothbrush

-- This dough comes together really easily in a food processor, or you could also use an electric mixer.
-In a food processor, place the butter and sugar in the bowl and blitz for around 10 seconds until it has creamed together.
+- In a food processor or electric mixer, place the butter and sugar in the bowl and blitz for around 10 seconds until it has creamed together.

 - Add the flour, egg and cocoa to the bowl and blitz until the mixture resembles fine bread crumbs and just starts to stick together.